10.3 Support to youth work

 - Youth clubs and other leisure activities

 The youth schools are for all young people in the 14–18-year age group living in the municipality.
 The municipal council may decide to include people younger than 14 and older than 18 in the youth school.
-Nevertheless, the youth schools must provide special needs education and often offer alternative learning courses for young people who for some reason cannot participate in the lower secondary education in the primary and lower secondary education (folkeskole) Often the offers involve non-formal learning and focus on making the young person ready for upper secondary education.
+Nevertheless, the youth schools must provide special needs education and often offer alternative learning courses for young people who for some reason cannot participate in lower secondary education (folkeskole) Often the offers involve non-formal learning and focus on making the young person ready for upper secondary education.

 Act on Day Care (Dagtilbudsloven, Lbk nr 824 af 15/08/2019)